Aakouame/Irc_Server/README.md

 4. Enjoy using your custom IRC server!

-## Configuration

-The server configuration can be modified in the `config.txt` file.
-The following parameters can be adjusted:

-- `PORT`: The port number on which the server listens for incoming connections.
-- `MAX_CLIENTS`: The maximum number of simultaneous client connections the server can handle.
-- `MAX_CHANNELS`: The maximum number of channels the server can manage.
-- `MAX_USERS`: The maximum number of registered users the server can handle.

-Feel free to modify these parameters to suit your needs.

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvement, please open an issue or submit a pull request.
 Make sure to follow the existing code style and guidelines.